 Fibromyalgia symptoms may intensify depending on the time of day — morning, late afternoon, and evening tend to be the worst times.
 Symptoms may also get worse with fatigue, tension, inactivity, changes in the weather, cold or drafty conditions, overexertion, hormonal fluctuations (such as just before your period or during menopause), stress, depression, or other emotional factors.

 When it comes to fibromyalgia treatments, there are drugs, alternative remedies, and lifestyle habits that may help decrease pain and improve sleep.
-Your fibromyalgia specialist may prescribe pain medication or antidepressants to help treat the pain, fatigue, depression, and anxiety that comes with the disease.
-In addition, your doctor may recommend physical therapy, moist heat, regular aerobic exercise, relaxation and stress reduction to help your self-manage your symptoms.
+Your fibromyalgia specialist may prescribe pain medication or antidepressants to help treat the pain, fatigue, depression, and anxiety that come with the disease.
+In addition, your doctor may recommend physical therapy, moist heat, regular aerobic exercise, relaxation, and stress reduction to help your self-manage your symptoms.